 Switching from network-level to account-level tracking

-Sometimes you may start with a network-level pixel and conversions and later decide you want separate tracking per account/brand.
+Sometimes you might start with network-level tracking and decide later that you want to track each account separately.
 This section explains what changes you need to make and what to expect.

 flowchart LR